pedro-gutierrez/elixir-intro/README.md

 Erlang's runtime system has built-in support for:

 * concurrency,
 * distribution
 * fault tolerance.
 * debugging and observability

+It is designed for highly parallel, scalable applications requiring high uptime.
+Relies on a preemptive scheduler.

 #### Immutable data